ZhongC01/app/README.md

-## A lightweight overleaf client packaged with project Pake, which is more convenient to use:
+## A lightweight overleaf client packaged with project Pake, which is more convenient to use (see release):

 overleaf.deb is for Linux